James Leland Barr

 Pitcher Jim Barr played college baseball at the University of Southern California, where his teammates included Dave Kingman and Bill Lee.
 He was drafted five times (by the California Angels, Philadelphia Phillies, New York Yankees, Pittsburgh Pirates, and Minnesota Twins) before finally signing with the San Francisco Giants after being selected by them in the 1970 amateur draft.

 The Giants called Barr up from the minors midway through the 1971 season, and he posted a 1-1 record and a 3.57 ERA in 17 appearances out of the bullpen.
-He joined the team's rotation in the middle of 1972 and, despite never pitching a no-hitter or perfect game, that summer set the record for consecutive batters retired (later tied in 2007 by Bobby Jenks and broken in 2009 by Mark Buehrle).
-Over the course of two starts, on August 23 and August 29, he retired 41 batters in a row.
-On August 23rd against the Pittsburgh Pirates, he walked opposing pitcher Bob Moose to lead off the third inning and then retired the final 21 batters to end the game with a 2-hitter.
-In his next start, he retired the first 20 St. Louis Cardinals in order before Bernie Carbo earned a seventh-inning double.
-He won that game too, with a complete game 3-hitter.
+He joined the team's rotation in the middle of 1972 and, despite never pitching a no-hitter or perfect game, that summer set the record for consecutive batters retired with 41.
+That record was later tied in 2007 by Bobby Jenks and broken in 2009 by Mark Buehrle, but remained the National League mark until another member of the Giants, Yusmeiro Petit, shattered it on his way to setting a new major league record of 46 in 2014.
+Barr recorded the 41 straight outs over the course of two starts, on August 23rd and August 29th.
+In the first of these against the Pittsburgh Pirates, he walked opposing pitcher Bob Moose to lead off the 3rd inning and then retired the final 21 batters to end the game with a two-hitter.
+In his next start, he retired the first 20 St. Louis Cardinals in order before Bernie Carbo hit a 7th-inning double.
+He won that game too, with a complete game three-hitter.